-I am an Internist and Pediatrician now trained in Pediatric Infectious Diseases.
-I provide clinical care and teaching on the Pediatric Infectious Diseases Consult Service at Stanford University and I am a Medical Officer with the Tuberculosis Control Branch at the California Department of Public Health.
-There I provide clinical consultation on the MDR TB consult service and TB clinic in addition to contributing to outbreak control and policy.
-My prior research, in the lab of Dr. Catherine Blish, was directed toward refining our understanding of anti-viral immunity and systemic immune changes that occur during pregnancy.
-Throughout my career I have focused on improving care for underserved populations and have a special interest in Pediatric HIV and TB in resource-limited settings.
+I am an Internist and Pediatrician trained in Pediatric Infectious Diseases.
+I provide clinical care on the Pediatric Infectious Diseases consult service and I am a medical officer with the Tuberculosis Control Branch at the California Department of Public Health.
+There I provide clinical consultation on MDR TB in addition to contributing to outbreak control and policy.
+My prior research, in the lab of Dr. Catherine Blish, explored anti-viral immunity and the systemic immune changes that occur during pregnancy.
+Throughout my career I have focused on improving care for underserved populations and have an interest in pediatric HIV and TB in resource-limited settings.

 - Pediatric Infectious Disease

 Board Certification: Pediatrics, American Board of Pediatrics (2010)

 Board Certification: Internal Medicine, American Board of Internal Medicine (2009)

 Residency:Maine Medical Center (2009) ME